 Facebook (FB) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the social media company had lost 18.06% over the past month.
-This has lagged the Computer and Technology sector's loss of 5.52% and the S&P 500's loss of 5.02% in that time.
+Heading into today, shares of the social media company had lost 11.39% over the past month, lagging the Computer and Technology sector's loss of 5.53% and the S&P 500's loss of 4.83% in that time.

-FB will be looking to display strength as it nears its next earnings release.
-On that day, FB is projected to report earnings of $1.91 per share, which would represent a year-over-year decline of 9.91%.
-Our most recent consensus estimate is calling for quarterly revenue of $19.72 billion, up 11.7% from the year-ago period.
+Wall Street will be looking for positivity from FB as it approaches its next earnings report date.
+In that report, analysts expect FB to post earnings of $1.91 per share.
+This would mark a year-over-year decline of 9.91%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $19.72 billion, up 11.7% from the year-ago period.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $8.10 per share and revenue of $80.37 billion.
 These totals would mark changes of +25.97% and +13.68%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for FB.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors might also notice recent changes to analyst estimates for FB.
+These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Digging into valuation, FB currently has a Forward P/E ratio of 30.75.
-This represents a discount compared to its industry's average Forward P/E of 38.64.
+Digging into valuation, FB currently has a Forward P/E ratio of 32.32.
+For comparison, its industry has an average Forward P/E of 37.53, which means FB is trading at a discount to the group.

-Investors should also note that FB has a PEG ratio of 1.63 right now.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-FB's industry had an average PEG ratio of 1.95 as of yesterday's close.
+Also, we should mention that FB has a PEG ratio of 1.71.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Internet - Services stocks are, on average, holding a PEG ratio of 2.02 based on yesterday's closing prices.

 The Internet - Services industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 185, putting it in the bottom 28% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 192, which puts it in the bottom 25% of all 250+ industries.

 Click to get this free report